graphnex/BXDmice/README.md

 ## BXD data

 The dataset for the experiments is open and stored on an server from EPFL.
 It is a s3 storage at `'endpoint_url':'https://os.unil.cloud.switch.ch'` that can be accessed using the url `'s3://lts2-graphnex/BXDmice/`.
 See the notebooks for access examples.

+## Dataset description

+The dataset contains genomic data, protein expression in different body tissues of the mouse as well as the phenotype of mice over more that 5000 different experiments.
+The experiments cover a wide range of tests such as obesity related, insulin or expression of a variety of health markers in the mouse.